qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 :ref:`predefined and custom scales <predefinedscales>` to assign to the map view.

-On the right side of the scale display you can define a current clockwise magnification level for your map view.
+On the right side of the scale display you can define a current clockwise :index:`magnification` level for your map view.
 The level is expressed as a percentage.
 If the :guilabel:`Magnifier` has a level of 100%, then the current map is not magnified.
 A default value for this level is available within :menuselection:`Settings --> Options --> Rendering --> Rendering behaviour`.